austinmama/iaas-vpn/standalone-vpn-clients.md

 {: #web-browser-auto-install-motionpro}

 If you have ever [logged on to SSL VPN](/docs/iaas-vpn?topic=iaas-vpn-getting-started#login-to-the-vpn) using a Web browser, the compatible version of MotionPro client is downloaded for you to install.
+{: note}

-1. Next time you click on the desired VPN endpoint from the [VPN endpoint page](https://www.ibm.com/cloud/vpn-access) and log in, the client is automatically launched.
+1. Next time you click on the wanted VPN endpoint from the [VPN access on IBM Cloud](https://www.ibm.com/cloud/vpn-access) website and log in, the client is automatically launched.
 2. A profile for the selected endpoint is automatically loaded in your Web-launched MotionPro client.
 You do not have to create a new profile.
 3. Click **Connect**.

-The automatically downloaded MotionPro client does not work on MacOS Monterey (Version 12.x).{:note}
+The automatically downloaded MotionPro client does not work on MacOS Monterey (Version 12.x).
+{: note}

 ### If you are using the manually installed MotionPro clients
 {: #manually-installed-motionpro-clients}